-How well are you prepared, have you even looked at the ramifications on your processes.
+How well are you prepared for the new GDPR regulations?
+Have you looked at the ramifications in your business on your processes?
 With massive fines, those that grasp GDPR in advance, will reap the benefits of enhanced consumer trust and reputation.
 Have you considered the tendering perspective?

 The GDPR introduces new rules for compliance, and for you to demonstrate your compliance.
 Comprehensive but proportionate governance measures are required, showing data compliance measures have been integrated into data processing activities.
 These concepts of ‘privacy by design’ and ‘privacy by default’ are explicitly recognised.